 “9-3” celebrates Llanelli’s historic win over New Zealand’s All Blacks in 1972.

 But we all had doctors papers

 The first line would inspire the title of Max’s follow-up album that went to number one in the UK album chart.

 “The Scottish Trip” is the first of two songs to derive humour from the need to urinate after consuming a large quantity of beer.
 Listening now, this sounds like a joke being spread very thin.
-It may have sounded like that at the time of its release, but as a kid this was the most grown-up listening I encountered until my older brother brought home poor quality tapes of the Sex Pistols.
-Indeed many of the playground jokes my brother brought home from school were, I later discovered, reworked Max Boyce gags.
+It may have sounded like that at the time of its release, but as a kid, this was the most grown-up listening I encountered until my older brother brought home poor quality tapes of the Sex Pistols.
+Indeed many of the playgrounds jokes my brother brought home from school were, I later discovered, reworked Max Boyce gags.
 We even sang Max Boyce at school, but with bowdlerised lyrics (our version had no mention of gambling, beer and fags, or Soho sex workers).
-The cover of the album shows an audience with beers on the table.
+The cover of Live at Treorchy shows an audience with beers on the table.
 Someone is smoking a pipe.
 Yet listening again, I realise there isn’t a swear word on the album.